kluwik/structural-bioinformatics/torsion_angles_in_pymol.md

 1. Download PDB ID *1FZY* form Protein Data Bank.
 2. Open PyMol and load the downloaded structure: *File* → *Open*.
-3. Remove water molecules and chain A by entering the following command to the PyMol command line (under the log and above the main scene): `remove chain A resn hoh`.
+3. Remove water molecules and chain A by entering the following command in the PyMol command line (under the log and above the main scene): `remove chain A resn hoh`.

     P.S.
 This is an example when the structure contains two copies of the protein (in asymmetric unit), while the functional entity is a single protein.
 So we need to leave either of the two protein molecules.
 You may take a look at the section about unresolved entities in the PDB structure file to understand, why we removed chain A, but not B.